WDI-SEA/notes/05-node-express/00readme-1/02routes.md

 });
 ```

 The URL pattern '/' simply denotes the base URL or root of the app.
-This is almost always the directory where you initialized npm and git but can be different when you deploy it to a platform service.

 The last line of code in our program, `app.listen(8000)` tells our app to listen to port 8000.
 This is the actual "place" in the network layers of our operating system where the request will come in.
 After this starts, the full base URL of our app will be [http://localhost:8000](http://localhost:8000).